 The Youth Orchestra of Central Jersey’s Saxophone Program consists of 2 levels: Saxophone Ensemble and Saxophone Choir.
 Dr. Jordan Smith is the conductor.

 Acceptance into the YOCJ Saxophone Program is highly selective.
 Please carefully review the Audition Requirements and prepare the required material.

 The Saxophone Ensemble consists of saxophonists in grades 6-8 who perform with YOCJ’s other smaller ensembles at a concert each semester.
 Select members of the Saxophone Ensemble are also part of YOCJ’s Wind Symphony, which performs on additional concerts.
 Recent performance repertoire includes works by Bach, Mozart, Brahms, Percy Grainger, Brian Israel, and more.

 Check out the YOCJ Saxophone Choir on Facebook:

 Visit the Saxophone Choir YouTube Channel:

 • The Saxophone Ensemble rehearses on Tuesdays, 7:00pm to 7:45pm.
 These students can either JUST be in the Saxophone Ensemble or in BOTH the Wind Symphony and Saxophone Ensemble.
-For the 2021-2022 Season, the Wind Symphony rehearses right after Saxophone Ensemble.
+For the 2021-2022 Season, the Wind Symphony rehearses on Mondays, 6:00pm to 8:00pm.

 • The Saxophone Choir rehearses on Tuesdays, 7:50pm to 8:50pm.